dzackgarza/notes_site/Obsidian/Unsorted/stalk of a sheaf.md

 ---
+aliases:
+- stalk
-aliases: ["stalk", "stalk of a presheaf"]
+- stalk of a presheaf
 ---